golemfactory/golem-docs/src/markdoc/partials/customPages/default-values.md

 {% defaultvalue title="network" defaultValue="goerli" %}
 Defines the blockchain network for processing payments.
 The `goerli` option indicates a test network that utilizes test GLM.
 Other options include `polygon`.
+Important: the `nework` is a property of payment object: `payment: { network: "goerli", driver: "erc20" }`.
 {% /defaultvalue %}

 {% defaultvalue title="budget" defaultValue="1.0" %}